 Lithium-ion vs lead-acid battery

-Lithium-ion and lead-acid batteries are the two most common types of batteries used to power electric vehicles.
+Lithium-ion and lead-acid batteries are the primary battery types used in electric vehicles.

 Lithium-ion battery: The basics